main banner

 Some discussion of the names of those recorded as being on board the aircraft outside Ballina is required as the various sources above, do not go into great detail.

-The Cork Examiner printed that it was one "Wing Commander T. S. Cotten", this may well have been the next owner of the aircraft, Frederick Sydney Cotton.
+The Cork Examiner printed that it was one "Wing Commander T. S. Cotten", this may well have been the next owner of the aircraft, the famous aviator, Frederick Sydney Cotton.

 F Sidney